 But the point of Twitter is that it is not the quality of the content, or volume, or even the sophistication of the jokes that matter.
 It’s that everyone can find an audience, and for a brief moment we can all suspend our grown-upness and be idiots and run with it in the hope of making others laugh.
 It comes from the ground up.
 Or, the gutter up, in many cases.
 But that is precisely why Twitter is so powerful.

 Twitter is powerful because people don’t need to censor themselves.
 Smart people, “professional” people, academics, Doctors, Lawyers, Accountants, IT people, political people, retail assistants, 10, 12, 31, 45, 62… can all play on a level playing field and just be dumb and puerile for a little while.
 Because we are all 3-dimensional.
-I am a mother of 3 kids, own a business and have a high IQ.
-I also (surprisingly) know big words, have table manners and wear clothes from David Jones.
+I am a mother of 3 kids, own a business.
+I’m educated.
+I also (surprisingly) know big words, have table manners and wear clothes from both David Jones and Kmart.
 I am going to be a Doctor and you know what?
 I find farts funny.
 And the day I stop finding farts funny is the day I become everything I hate.

 I feel qualified to speak on this because I attract business because of who I am and how I say it on Twitter.
 I speak in an authentic voice and I make no apologies for doing so.
 I am friends with the most amazing group of diverse people, many of them “professionals”, and they love me for me.
 That’s how it should be.
 Airs and graces and pretence is an outmoded and dying concept.
 I am thankful to Twitter for allowing me to have my real voice out there.